illuminated-g/lv-http-server/README.md

 ## Priority

 All controllers and handlers have a priority assigned to control what order they are run in.
 This is a U16 value and defaults to 10,000.
 This priority value can be changed by overriding the *Priority.vi* member and providing a different value.
-Handlers will be run starting from lower priority numeric values to higher values.
-(Lower number = higher priority).
+Higher priority Handlers have a lower numeric value and lower priority Handlers have a higher numeric value; they are sorted in ascending numeric value.

 To provide a consistent behavior for handlers with the same priority, a second half of the priority is assigned based on the order handlers are registered.
 These two U16 values are combined into a single U32 priority value with the value from *Priority.vi* being the more significant half.